OWASP/wstg/Testing for APIs.md

 - IDOR testing
 - Privilege escalation

-### Specific Testing – Testing (Token-Based) Authentication
+### Specific Testing – (Token-Based) Authentication

 Token-based authentication is implemented by sending a signed token (verified by the server) with each HTTP request.
-The most commonly used token format is the JSON Web Token, defined at [RFC7519](https://tools.ietf.org/html/rfc7519).
+The most commonly used token format is the JSON Web Token (JWT), defined in [RFC7519](https://tools.ietf.org/html/rfc7519).
 A JWT may encode the complete session state as a JSON object.
 Therefore, the server doesn't have to store any session data or authentication information.

 Example 1:

-JWT tokens consist of three Base64-encoded parts separated by dots.
+JWT consist of three Base64-encoded parts separated by dots.
 The following example shows a Base64-encoded JSON Web Token:

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjEyMzQ1Njc4OTAiLCJuYW1lIjoiQWxpY2UiLCJpc0FkbWluIjoiRmFsc2UifQ.DERSXICJKao4Q4Cbao3FuPJWQy8CVAcwc84rLEeeQeQ`